mario-guerra/marioguerra.xyz/src/content/blog/move-from-software-development-to-product-management/2023-01-05-move-from-software-development-to-product-management.md

 title: "Hacking Your Way into Product Management: A Software Developer’s Guide"
 date: "2023-01-05"
 author: "Mario Guerra"
-description: "Advice for transitioning from software engineering to product management."
+description: "Explore the transition from software development to product management with this guide tailored for developers.
+Learn the key skills, advantages, and preparation steps for making a successful career switch, and discover if product management aligns with your passion for strategic thinking and customer-focused problem-solving."
 image: "hacking-into-product-mgmt.jpg"
 slug: "move-from-software-development-to-product-management"
 categories: